Finlay Christie: Super Rugby

-All Blacks
+International career

-After an outstanding 2021 Super Rugby season Christie was named in the All Blacks squad to play Tonga and Fiji in the July Steinlager Series.
-He made his debut against Tonga at Mount Smart Stadium, coming off the bench in a 102–0 win for the All Blacks, becoming All Black number 1196.
-He played a further 4 test matches in 2021 and after more outstanding performances in Super Rugby he was again selected for the All Blacks in 2022.
+After the 2021 Super Rugby season, Christie was named in the New Zealand squad to play Tonga and Fiji in the July Steinlager Series.
+He made his debut against Tonga at Mount Smart Stadium, coming off the bench in a 102–0 win, becoming All Black number 1196.
+He played a further four test matches in 2021 and was again selected for the All Blacks in 2022.